When are these seminars?

 This experience is designed to allow you to take risks and engage with subjects brand new to you.
 Seminars are offered pass/fail.
 A failing grade will negatively impact a student’s GPA.
 Students may be removed from a seminar in cases of extended non-participation, because participation is required for a passing grade.

-Why do I see only two classes?
+I'm starting to register, but why do I see only two class options?

 Registration in the deep dive courses is contingent upon registering for a foundation course.
 Select one of the foundation courses (College or Community), and you will be given the opportunity to register for the rest.